Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Hexagonal circular 3-webs with M obius symmetries

-2 orthogonal families of parallel lines and the family of concentric circles with the center at the origin.
-There is only one M\"obius class of such webs, we have already presented it on the right of Figure 2.
+{\bf D3.\ 2 dual parabolic lines and hyperbolic line through their common point.} 2~orthogonal families of parallel lines and the family of concentric circles with the center at the origin.
+There is only one M\"obius class of such webs, we have already presented it on the right of Figure~\ref{f2}.